aws/amazon-sagemaker-examples/ingest_data/sagemaker-keyspaces/README.md

 # Train Machine Learning Models using Amazon Keyspaces as a Data Source

 Please read [Train machine learning models using Amazon Keyspaces as a data source](https://aws.amazon.com/blogs/machine-learning/train-machine-learning-models-using-amazon-keyspaces-as-a-data-source/) blog for more detailed instructions to run this notebook.

-We will provide step-by-step instructions to use SageMaker to ingest customer data from Amazon Keyspaces and train a clustering model that would enable you to segment customers.
+We provides step-by-step instructions to use SageMaker to ingest customer data from Amazon Keyspaces and train a clustering model that enables you to segment customers.
 This information can be used for targeted marketing, greatly improving your business KPI.

 1. First, we install Sigv4 driver to connect to Amazon Keyspaces